/images/resources/tutorials/writing-clients/spa/spa-using-token-handler.jpg

 Token Handler JS Assistant

 We provide a small helper library called the Token Handler JS Assistant, that simplifies calls from the SPA to the OAuth Agent.
-You can you install the library with the following command:
+You can install the library with the following command:

 bash